 You can use the same tax software to file federal and state tax returns.
-If your Adjusted Gross Income (AGI) is below $73,000 you can file for free.
-Filing electronically is highly recommended to ensure the most accurate submission.
+If your Adjusted Gross Income (AGI) is below certain levels (see free file section) you can also file for your tax return for free.

 The focus in this article is around state specific taxes and changes for the latest tax season.
 For federal tax changes that will impact the latest tax season, see this article.

 Checking the Status of Your Refund and Expected Refund Processing Time

 As was the case with federal tax return processing, residents have also faced long delays in getting their state refunds.
 Pandemic related staffing shortages and the introduction of many federal and state tax breaks placed extra burdens on local agencies which in turn delayed validation and processing of many state tax returns.

 It typically takes up to three weeks to process refunds for e-filed state returns, and up to four weeks for mailed returns.
 Some returns may take additional time to review, if manual verification or additional information is required, impacting overall refund processing and payment.